Preface

 - It takes about a minute for the Hub to boot, so it won't start transmitting right away after getting power.
 If the lights are on but the WiFi is not transmitting, the problem is almost certainly that the Ethernet cable between the power supply and the Hub is not providing enough voltage to the Hub.
 Usually, this means that the cable is not made of 100% copper wires and needs to be replaced.
 Re-test the Hub on one of the 10' cables included with the Hub.

-- Make sure to check the Power Supply - if the light on the power supply is off or is pulsating or blinking, the Power Supply is bad and needs to be replaced.
+- Make sure to check the Power Supply - if the light on the power supply is off or is pulsating or blinking, the Power Supply is bad and needs to be replaced (unfortunately, not all our power supplies have lights any more).
 Contact Ayrstone Support to see if you are eligible for a replacement; you can also buy the power supplies off-the-shelf.
 Check the voltage of the power supply and make sure you buy one with the right voltage.

 Third, if the Hub is transmitting WiFi, try to connect to it.